Elysian01/Swasth-Sahayak/field-worker-app/README.md

       },
       "recent-3-prescriptions": [
         {
-        "ICD10-code": 1264,
+        "ICD10-code": "F90.0",
-        "prescription": "lorem Ipsum is Lore than others who receive it.
+        "prescription": "prescription-1 lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it and is Lore than others who receive it and is Lore than others who receive it", "date": "12-05-2014",
-        "doctor-name":"Aakash Bhardwaj"
+        "doctor-name":"Aakash Bhardwaj 1"
         },
         {
-        "ICD10-code": 1264,
+        "ICD10-code": "F90.0",
-        "prescription": "lorem Ipsum is Lore than others who receive it.
+        "prescription": "prescription-2 lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it and is Lore than others who receive it and is Lore than others who receive it", "date": "13-05-2014",
-        "doctor-name":"Aakash Bhardwaj"
+        "doctor-name":"Aakash Bhardwaj 2"
         },
         {
-        "ICD10-code": 1264,
+        "ICD10-code": "F90.0",
-        "prescription": "lorem Ipsum is Lore than others who receive it.
+        "prescription": "prescription-3 lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it.
 Lorem Ipsum is Lore than others who receive it and is Lore than others who receive it and is Lore than others who receive it", "date": "14-05-2014",
-        "doctor-name":"Aakash Bhardwaj"
+        "doctor-name":"Aakash Bhardwaj 3"
         }
     ]
     }